i-e-b/Presentations/CQRS/Notes.md

 Examples
 --------
+I should go into some depth with these, probably showing some level of TDD (a good chance to show BDD!).
+They would probably flow quite well as a building-an-entire-system-from-the-ground-up type demo.

 * Single domain CQ seperation (admin cmd, admin qry)
 * Simple domain/view dislocation (publication)
 * Multiple subscriber transforms per message (content: disc vs. del)